-Study staff will contact you by phone 1-2 days after the study start visit.
-They will ask you about any issues you have had and answer any questions at this time.
-You can contact study staff at any time during the study if you have any questions.
-You do not need to wait until this phone call or a clinic visit.
+Study staff will contact you over the phone twice during the first week of the Main Study.
+This will happen one to two days after you start using the BP.
+A second call will occur after about one week.
+We will ask you about any issues you have had and answer any questions at this time.
+You can contact the study staff at any time during the study.
+If you have any questions, you do not need to wait until this phone call or a clinic visit.